Xpost2000/cranklang/README.md

 **NOTE: most of this is actually just a "TODO list" right now, although at the moment a subset of the language features compile.**

-**Wow, this is the only project I currently have with any unit testing.
-Since it's kind of important for this at least.**

 This is a basic alternate C-syntax sort of language.
+It's an exercise in writing parsers and figuring out how to write compilers.

 I don't really advise using this because it's a toy language but at least you can keep the C++ code it compiles if something really goes south.